Xunnamius/project-utils/README.md

 ## Installation

-There are several ways to install Projector: as a _CLI tool_, as a source of _shared configuration_, as a _GitHub Action_ (via [the GitHub Actions Marketplace][14]), as a _semantic-release plugin_, and as an _imported library_.
+There are several ways to utilize Projector: as a _CLI tool_, as a source of _shared configuration_, as a _GitHub Action_ (via [the GitHub Actions Marketplace][14]), as a _semantic-release plugin_, and as an _imported library_.

 ### CLI

-Install the [omnibus Projector package][21]:
+Install the [omnibus Projector package][21] locally:

 ```shell
 npm install --save-dev projector-js